elixir-lsp/vscode-elixir-ls/README.md

 ## Telemetry

-This extension collects telemetry information emitted by ElixirLS language server and debugger for feature insight and performance and health monitoring.
+This extension collects telemetry information emitted by ElixirLS language server and debug adapter for feature insight and performance and health monitoring.
 Collected telemetry data include usage, performance, environment info and error reports.
 Data is anonymised and not personally identifiable.
 Data is sent to Azure Application Insights via [@vscode/extension-telemetry](https://www.npmjs.com/package/@vscode/extension-telemetry).
 The extension respects VSCode `telemetry.telemetryLevel` setting.
 For transparency [telemetry.json](telemetry.json) details all collected information.
 If you would like inspect what is being collected or change your telemetry settings, please refer to [VSCode Telemetry documentation](https://code.visualstudio.com/docs/getstarted/telemetry).

 ## Acknowledgements and related projects